 “Sister, please respond,” she practically begs.
 As she clicks the transmitter off again, our hearts seize.
 But then the SOS message returns.
-Ace exchanges a look with Pilot, then turns his attention to our sistership.
+Ace exchanges a look with Pilot for only a moment.
+His gaze returns to our ship.

 “Onward and inward,” Pilot announces as Ace flips the frequency back.

 “Commander, we couldn’t get through to her.
-We’re heading in,” Ace holds the radio in his head as he awaits the answer.
+We’re heading in.”
+Ace holds the radio in his hand as he awaits the answer.

-“Sir,” Ace mutters, and then he places it back.
+“Sir,” Ace mutters, placing it back.
 He immediately reaches for his gloves.
 I follow suit.
 He may be a cruel wreck, but his military background is nothing to sniffle at.
 I’d trust this man to keep me alive through, well, anything.
 I’d only die if he decided I wasn’t worth it anymore and killed me himself.
 That wouldn’t be so bad.
 When he’s not looking to torture me, he’s merciful.

 “Wrench, gloves and helmet on,” Ace orders her.
 He then glances at me.
 “You too, Lou.”
 My gloves are already secured, but my helmet is another story.
-I’m certain it’s on backward.
-As I move to fix it, the ship slams us back.
+I’m certain it’s backwards.
+As I move to fix it, the ship screams to a halt.

 “Don’t tell me we’re stuck,” Ace growls, his head whipping to Pilot.

-“Not stuck, per se,” she won’t meet his eyes, “just slightly damaged.”
-Yup, preemptive.
+“Not stuck, per se.”
+She won’t meet his glare.
+“Just slightly damaged.”
+Yup, pre-emptive.

 “Can you get us through without ripping off a hull-plate?”
 Ace wonders.